Heating and Cooling Information

 Certain individuals, including children, older adults, and those with medical conditions or disabilities are especially susceptible to heat-related illness.
 Under no circumstances should a child or adult be left in a parked car for any length of time.
 During periods of excessive heat, regularly check on friends and family members who are susceptible to heat-related illness and offer to take them to a cooler location.

 During periods of excessive heat, pets should be kept inside as much as possible.
 If a pet must be outside, ensure they have sufficient shade and access to fresh water.
 Exercise should be limited; if you do take your dog for a walk, be mindful of the sidewalk temperature, as it can burn a dog's sensitive paws.
 Never leave your pet in the car, even with the windows cracked.

 Reduce Your Energy Use

-All consumers are urged to reduce their energy use when there is a heat wave.
+All consumers are urged to reduce their energy use when there is a heatwave.
 A number of situations could cause the available power to be reduced, or demand could exceed capability, either of which could result in rolling outages.
-Take a few moments and identify your area, which is listed on the upper right hand corner of your bill, so you will be able to identify if and when your home may be impacted.
+Take a few moments and identify your area, which is listed in the upper right-hand corner of your bill, so you will be able to identify if and when your home may be impacted.
 Also, be aware that you must also try to reduce water consumption during energy shortages.
-It takes a great deal of power to move water to end users.
+It takes a great deal of power to move water to end-users.
 Help reduce overall system demand by controlling water use.
 Below are some energy conservation tips from Southern California Edison.

 - Turn off all unused appliances and equipment.